hildajerotich/PHASE-3-PROJECT/README.md

-# Churn Prediction — SyriaTel Project
+# CHURN PREDICTION — SYRIATEL PROJECT
 ## Overview
 This project focuses on predicting customer churn.
 It dentifies which customers are likely to leave SyriaTel, a telecommunications provider.
 Churn is a costly problem for telecom companies, and predicting it in advance allows businesses to take proactive measures to retain customers.
 Using machine learning, we aim to build a classification model that can accurately flag high-risk customers so the company can reduce churn and boost long-term profitability.